opus-research/sentiment-dataset/README.md

-# Replication package for "PRemo: A Dataset of Emotions on Pull Request Discussions"
+# Replication package for "PRemo: A Dataset of Emotions Found on Pull Request Discussions"

 The file [dataset.json](dataset.json) contains the dataset described in the paper.